Systematics

-Biological systematics is the study of the diversification of living forms, both past and present, and the relationships among living things through time.
+Systematics is the study of the diversification of living forms, both past and present, and the relationships among living things through time.
 Relationships are visualized as evolutionary trees (synonyms: phylogenetic trees, phylogenies).
 Phylogenies have two components: branching order (showing group relationships, graphically represented in cladograms) and branch length (showing amount of evolution).
 Phylogenetic trees of species and higher taxa are used to study the evolution of traits (e.g., anatomical or molecular characteristics) and the distribution of organisms (biogeography).
 Systematics, in other words, is used to understand the evolutionary history of life on Earth.

 The word systematics is derived from the Latin word of Ancient Greek origin systema, which means systematic arrangement of organisms.
 Carl Linnaeus used 'Systema Naturae' as the title of his book.

 Branches and applications

 In the study of biological systematics, researchers use the different branches to further understand the relationships between differing organisms.
 These branches are used to determine the applications and uses for modern day systematics.

 Biological systematics classifies species by using three specific branches.
 Numerical systematics, or biometry, uses biological statistics to identify and classify animals.
 Biochemical systematics classifies and identifies animals based on the analysis of the material that makes up the living part of a cell—such as the nucleus, organelles, and cytoplasm.
 Experimental systematics identifies and classifies animals based on the evolutionary units that comprise a species, as well as their importance in evolution itself.
 Factors such as mutations, genetic divergence, and hybridization all are considered evolutionary units.

 With the specific branches, researchers are able to determine the applications and uses for modern-day systematics.
 These applications include: